chloemurdock/chloemurdock.github.io/_posts/2020-01-06-kosovo-where-is-that.md

 **Living between mountains**

 Kosovo has an energy I’ve never felt anywhere else.
 It’s a young country that has to look up to great powers during international talks, but its people and mountains stand tall.
-Once my plane puttered to a stop at Adem Jashari airport, I could easily spot these its green peaks everywhere I looked.
+Once my plane puttered to a stop at Adem Jashari airport, I could easily spot these green peaks everywhere I looked.

 Most of Ohio is flatter than a tortilla.
 Whenever I come home, more suburbs and schools soak up light that used to hit soybeans and cornfields.